kubernetes-sigs/lws/keps/820-distributed-preflight-check/README.md

 2. Retain the current failed group for diagnosis after the budget is exhausted.
 3. Report partial failure without making the whole LWS terminal.
 4. Define clear user actions for recovery.
-5. Make `LWS_LEADER_ADDRESS` resolvable during init.
-6. Preserve existing behavior when `maxGroupRestarts` is unset.
+5. Preserve existing behavior when `maxGroupRestarts` is unset.

 ## Non-Goals